Wymondley

-Wymondley is a civil parish in Hertfordshire, England.
+Wymondley is a civil parish in the North Hertfordshire district of Hertfordshire, England.
+It includes the villages of Little Wymondley and Great Wymondley and a number of smaller hamlets, including Redcoats Green, Todd's Green, and Titmore Green.

+History

 The parish was created on 1 April 1937 as a merger of the two former parishes of Great Wymondley and Little Wymondley.
 Prior to the creation of North Hertfordshire in 1974, Wymondley was part of Hitchin Rural District.

-The population of the civil parish as of the 2011 census is 1,153.

 Wymondley was once the location of a dissenting academy for the education of future nonconformist ministers.
 The academy was active during 1799-1833 and went under various names, including Wymondley College.

+Geography

+Wymondley electrical grid substation, named after the parish, is actually just over the boundary to the south-west, in the neighbouring parish of St Ippolyts.

 Governance

-North Hertfordshire District Council

-Wymondley Parish is located within the local government district of North Hertfordshire.
-The principal settlements of the Parish are Little Wymondley and the smaller Great Wymondley, as well as the hamlets of Todd's Green and Titmore Green.